All Episodes

 Whenever it started after the election, the Democrats started ramping up their call to get out of there.

-Levin the latest today, get out in four to six weeks.
+11 the latest today, get out in four to six weeks.

-Well, he has his point is Bush months, months.
+Well, his point is Bush, months, months.

 Bush ought to tell them.

-Bush, President Bush don't tell them that we're leaving in four to six months.
+Bush, President Bush, don't tell them that we're leaving in four to six months.

 It seems like a whole lot of voices are all of a sudden popping up saying, hey, we can't get out of there now.

-Here's General Abbey.
+Here's General Abuzz.

-That's that's not the thing to do.
+That's not the thing to do.

-Hank no I'm sorry, Mark Rockland, California.
+Hank, sorry, Mark Rockland, California.

 Welcome to the EIB network.

-Chartered dittoes rush from your adopted hometown.
+Charter dittos rush from your adopted hometown.

 Thank you, sir.

-Well, you know, I was talking to your screener, and I just thought it was so hypocritical for the Democrats, Levin, Pelosi, and these folks to have an attitude that we should put more responsibility on the Iraqis when they don't practice what they preach with welfare and entitlements here in this country.
+Well, you know, I was talking to your screener, and I just thought it was so hypocritical for the Democrats, Levin, Pelosi, and these folks, to have an attitude that we should put more responsibility on the Iraqis when they don't practice what they preach with welfare and entitlements here in this country.

 Interesting observation.

-Uh you are suggesting when they tell the Iraqis, hey, stand up, protect yourselves, defend yourselves.
+You are suggesting when they tell the Iraqis, hey, stand up, protect yourselves, defend yourselves.

-They oh don't worry about it.
+Don't worry about it.

 If you don't have it, we'll get it for you.